ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 The Privacy Pass protocol provides a set of cross-domain authorization tokens that protect the client's anonymity in message exchanges with a server.
-This allows clients to communicate to a server an attestation of a previously authenticated action, without having to reauthenticate manually.
-The tokens are retain anonymity in the sense that the act of revealing them cannot be linked back to the session where they were initially issued.
+This allows clients to communicate an attestation of a previously authenticated server action, without having to reauthenticate manually.
+The tokens retain anonymity in the sense that the act of revealing them cannot be linked back to the session where they were initially issued.